15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Snorkel with sea turtles at Akumal.
 Akumal is a known hub for snorkeling (for free or with a guide) to see the sea turtles.
 It’s been known that you can snorkel with sea turtles here but local guides are cracking down on when and where you can go.

 Cancun is not just a resort town for lazy beach-goers.
 Adrenaline-junkies can spice up their beach days with a fun zip lining course in the Mayan jungle.
-You can also ride ATVs, go high up in the treetops on a canopy walk, or go off-roading!
+It’s also possible to ride ATVs, go high up in the treetops on a canopy walk, or go off-roading!

 You can book ziplining tours in the Mayan jungle at one of these adventure ziplining tours: Xplor and Selvatica.